vuoro/rahti/README.md

 ## WebGL 2 Effects

 Since I'm using this library to develop games, I'm also building a set of components for working with WebGL 2.
-See the `webgl2` folder in this repo, but consider stability experimental.
+See the `webgl2` folder in this repo.
+They are experimental, and will not follow this repository's semantic versioning.

 ## Inspirations